 Finding a frozen pipe isn't as easy as you might think it is, especially if you have a big house.
 Check in the most obvious areas, like beneath pier and beam homes in drafty unfinished basements or attics and uninsulated walls - where pipes are exposed to cold air.
 Once you find the frozen pipe, take action.
 Open the faucet that is connected to the frozen pipe, and identify the area where it's blocked sometimes it will have frost on the outside but more often than not, it looks like any other water pipe.

 Next, you need to put heat on the pipe – but no open flames!
-The fire risk is too great to risk using propane torches candles or other open flames on a copper pipe.
+The fire risk is too great to risk using propane torches candles, or other open flames.
 Some people turn up their thermostat, but this isn't recommended as the only solution because it will take too long to get results.
 Do turn up your heat, and open your sink cabinets with pipes beneath them so the warm air circulates around pipes.
-However, also use handheld hair dryer to run back and forth along the pipe.
+However, also use a handheld hair dryer back and forth along the pipe.
 Make sure you're doing this evenly: Otherwise, the pipe could rupture.
 You can also place a space heater nearby but keep it at least three feet away from wall materials to prevent a fire.

 You could also purchase some heat tape, sometimes called heat cable, from your local hardware store.
 Simply wrap it around the pipe evenly and plug it in.
 The cable will warm up the pipe and thaw the frozen ice.
 Apply heat until the water flow is restored.
 Be careful with heat tape.
 Some homeowners make the mistake of leaving on their pipes year round, which increases the chances of a fire.

-If you run into any problems thawing a frozen pipe, be sure to give your Roto-Rooter plumber a call.
+If you run into any problems unfreezing a pipe, be sure to give your Roto-Rooter plumber a call.
 Roto-Rooter is equipped with professional grade pipe thawing equipment that can be employed before a pipe bursts and causes water damage.

 What if the pipe bursts?

 If your water supply pipe does burst, turn off the building’s water valve immediately to limit water damage.
-Call Roto-Rooter to fix the pipe and provide professional water cleanup services to fix water damage.
+Call Roto-Rooter 24/7 to fix the pipe and provide professional water damage cleanup services.